 Since the Korean judicial system is heavily influenced by the continental legal system, litigation at the District Court and the High Court levels is conducted by a series of court hearings led by a tribunal of three judges.
 During the initial investigation stage of tax litigation, evidence is submitted to the court accompanied by a brief as well as requests for information or documents from the opposing party.
 A witness or expert testimony in person is rarely requested by the court.
 Unlike in some common law jurisdictions, a jury of peers is not involved in determining the veracity or accuracy of the facts submitted by the parties.
 In this context, the Korean approach is that an expert judge is in most instances able to analyse and assess the veracity of the evidence purely from an examination of the written statements and other submitted documents.
 Where each party’s factual position differs, the courts will attempt to reconcile them based on all the evidence submitted by the parties as well as the circumstances supporting the facts alleged by the parties.
 In addition, in tax litigation, the focus is usually on the interpretation and application of a tax provision rather than the facts relating to the amount of revenue generated or expense incurred by the taxpayer.

-It is important to note that even though there are no formal investigation rules, the plaintiff is well-served by submitting as many facts and as much evidence as possible, placing less emphasis on the legal arguments or supporting authority at the beginning stages of litigation.
+It is important to note that even though there are no formal investigation rules, the plaintiff is well-served by submitting as many facts and as much evidence as possible, placing less emphasis on the legal arguments or supporting authority at the early stages of litigation.
 In tax disputes where the plaintiff is arguing that an assessment was erroneously made or an application for a tax refund was rejected without proper legal basis, Korean judges are inclined to side with the tax authority unless the facts and evidence clearly support the taxpayer’s position.
 Moreover, the plaintiff’s arguments at the mature stage of litigation are often more persuasive by referring to the evidence already submitted, instead of introducing new evidence at a later stage when the judges may have already formed their views based on their reviews of the previously submitted evidence, and may at this stage be unwilling to review the additional evidence in detail.
 In addition, where evidence submitted at different stages of litigation appears conflicting or causes confusion, the judges are likely to show deference to the evidentiary position taken by the tax authority.

 Technically, the tax authority as the defendant has the burden of proof to establish that the assessment or rejection of a taxpayer’s request for a tax refund was lawful and based on the relevant provision of the law.
 In this respect, the legal system in Korea differs from many other jurisdictions, where the burden of proof in non-criminal tax litigation proceedings is often on the party bringing the case to court, ie, the taxpayer.
 However, in Korea, in practice the level of threshold to meet such a burden is quite low, ie, so long as some semblance of reason exists for the tax authority’s action, the court will generally accept that the burden has been met.
 This means that even a subjective view such as "the taxpayer’s structure or transaction appeared unusual or abnormal" should be sufficient to shift the burden to the taxpayer to explain why the structure employed or transaction undertaken was legitimate and not undertaken to avoid taxes.